Investment approvals

 This field is required.

-All major projects with capital expenditure of AUD $500 million or more will require an Australian Industry Participation Plan under the Australian Jobs Act 2013.
+Eligible major projects with capital expenditure of AUD $500 million or more require an approved Australian Industry Participation Plan under the Australian Jobs Act 2013.

 For more information see the fact sheet.